 “I work with the strangeness of everything else besides us, the beings whose vegetal, fungal, algal, lichen and insect ways of sensing remain unknown to me.
 That unknowing feels like a kind of hope.”

 Much of my practice unfolds through durational bodies of work, shaped by lived conditions and uncertainty.
 The works develop as ways of sensing, listening, and staying familiar with materials, place, and bodily change over time.
-Media and contexts shift, but practices remain.
-Bilateral drawing, weather translations, microbial and material processes, ecological listening, and the untangling of sensory overwhelm cross-pollinate, expanding and contracting across years.
+Bilateral drawing, weather translations, spectral photography, microbial and material processes, ecological recording, and the untangling of sensory overwhelm become records of these interactions.

 My pace is shaped by disability and by the tuition of these materials.
 The work unfolds as it needs to, guided by what my body can hold and by the timings embedded in material processes.